I’m here to give you guys a complete guide on how to set up a freshwater shrimp aquarium.

 You can read more about “The Best Filtration System for Breeding Shrimp” right here.

 Different Types of Filter Media

 There are three different types of filter media.
 Filter media is what you put in your filter to actually filter the water.
 The three different types of filter media are:

 The mechanical filtration removes particles of uneaten food, waste, or decayed plant materials.

 The chemical filtration helps to remove different toxins from the water.

-The biological filtration is where your beneficial bacteria lives and that helps transfer ammonia into nitrite and then into nitrate.
+Biological filtration is where your beneficial bacteria lives and that helps transfer ammonia into nitrites and then into nitrates.

 It is usually recommended to have your filter so that the water first goes through mechanical, then chemical, and then biological filtration.

 Now for a substrate, you can use pretty much anything from marbles, stones, gravel, or sand.
 Shops also make prepackaged substrate for aquariums that works really well.

 You need to decide if you want to have a tank with real or fake plants in it.
 If you have a tank with fake plants, in this case, it doesn’t really matter what you use as your substrate.
 In case you’re going to have a planted tank with live plants, it is better to go with either sand or a prepared substrate for your planted tank.